 The main thing you will need is a PC and an ESP8266 /NodeMCU with no less than 1Mb of flash memory.

-I prescribe you to purchase a USB breakout/engineer board since they have 4Mb flash and are extremely easy to utilize.
+I prescribe you to purchase a USB breakout/developer board since they have 4Mb flash and are extremely easy to utilize.
 It doesn't make a difference which board you use, the length of it has an ESP8266 on it.(If you utilizing an ESP-01 with only 512kb, you can comment out the MAC Vendor list in data.h.)

 1. Install Arduino and open it.

 3. Add to the Additional Boards Manager URLs.